sail-sg/jrystal/docs/tutorial/differentiation.rst

 .. _tutorial-differentiation:

-What Can Differentiation Do for Density Functional Theory
+What Can Differentiability Do for Density Functional Theory
 =======================================================